eliocamp/rdlocal/README.md

 pak::pak("eliocamp/rhelpi18n")
 ```

-Next install a translation module.
+Next, install a translation module.
 The [base.es](https://github.com/eliocamp/base.es) package hosts translations for `base::mean()` as an example, install it with

 ``` r
 pak::pak("eliocamp/base.es")
 ```

-Setting the LANGAUGE environmental variable to "es" will change your R language.
+Setting the LANGUAGE environmental variable to "es" will change your R language.

 ```r
 library(rhelpi18n)